 Mind you, building wealth isn’t just about building the next Amazon or Facebook and while finding the next unicorn company is a sure-fire way to wealth, it’s just not for everyone.

-Generally, there are two ways that you can accumulate or build wealth in Canada:
+Generally, there are two ways that you can accumulate wealth in Canada:

-- Build a business and invest a portion of your profits.
+- Start a business and invest a portion of your profits.

 - Invest a portion of your income whatever it is that you’re doing to earn a living.